dalenewman/Transformalize/README.md

 For this reason, it is best to think of your transformalized output as disposable.

-You may have noticed that Transformalize doesn't let you *map* your input to pre-existing output.
+You may have noticed that Transformalize doesn't let you *map* input to pre-existing output.
 Instead, it creates it's own output structure.
 You get to decide:

 * the order of the fields